Configure IPv6 for an External Interface

 Select the IP Address Autoconfiguration check box in the IPv6 tab.

-For more information about IPv6 stateless address autoconfiguration, see RFC 4862.
+For more information about IPv6 stateless address autoconfiguration, go to RFC 4862.

 Use DHCPv6 to get an IPv6 Address

 You can enable a DHCPv6 client on this interface to request an IP address from a DHCPv6 server.
 To get IPv6 addresses, the DHCPv6 client can use a rapid two-message exchange (solicit, reply) or a four-message exchange (solicit, advertise, request, reply).
 By default, the DHCPv6 client uses the four-message exchange.
-To use the two-message exchange, enable the Rapid Commit option on the interface and on the DHCPv6 server.
+To use the two-message exchange to establish a connection more quickly, enable the Rapid Commit option on the interface and on the DHCPv6 server.

 To enable DHCPv6 for the interface: